Skip to main content

 • Identify/apply for funding & grants

-Do Good Mini-Grants can provide funding for the development and implementation of student-led, student-run proposals which aim to create a positive social or environmental impact.
-Receive up to $500 to support your project or venture!
-Read about teams that were awarded Mini-Grants last year: Spring 2022 Recipients and Fall 2021 Recipients
+The Do Good Institute provides funding for the development and implementation of student-led, student-run proposals that aim to create a positive social or environmental impact through our Mini-Grants program.
+Students or groups chosen receive up to $500 to support their project or venture!
+Funding is also available through the Do Good Campus Fund and Accelerator Fellows to scale up projects.

 • Learn about entrepreneurship